MITEcology/feasibility_analysis/README.md

 ## The center of the feasibility domain is the location where all species have the same biomass (density).
 However, the r vector does not need to be the same for all species.
-cA <- matA %*% rep(1, nA) ## This is the center of the feasibility domain: r = A N*, where N* is 1 (or any constant) for all species. rA <- matA %*% c(runif(4, 0, 1)) ## This is a random direction of the r-vector. feasibility_asymmetry(matA) ## This measures the irregularity of the feasiblity domain of the community A with 4 species.
+cA <- matA %*% rep(1, nA) ## This is the center of the feasibility domain: r = A N*, where N* is 1 (or any constant) for all species. rA <- matA %*% c(runif(4, 0, 1)) ## This is a random direction of the r-vector. feasibility_asymmetry(matA) ## This estimates the irregularity of the feasiblity domain of the community A with 4 species.
 The larger the outcome, the larger the assymetry feasibility_resistance_full(matA, rA) ## This is a distance from a a given r-vector to all possible n-1 borders of the feasibility domain.
 The larger the outcome, the larger the resistance feasibility_resistance_partial(matA, rA) ## This is a distance from a a given r-vector to all possible vertices of the feasibility domain.
 The larger the outcome, the larger the resistance feasibility_recovery(matA, rA, type = "full") ## This is the largest eigenvalue (notice is negative)